welcheb/Colormaps-from-MatPlotLib2.0/README.md

 Colormaps from MatPlotLib 2.0
 =========

 The MatPlotLib 2.0 default colormaps ported to MATLAB.
-This submission also includes the Line Color Order colormaps!
+This submission also includes the Line ColorOrder colormaps!

 For version 2.0 of MatPlotLib new perceptually uniform colormaps were generated in the CAM02-UCS colorspace.
 The process is described here:
 <http://matplotlib.org/2.0.0rc2/users/dflt_style_changes.html>
 The default MatPlotLib colormap was changed to the newly created VIRIDIS, replacing the rather awful JET/RAINBOW.
-The default Line Color Order was also changed to VEGA10.
+The default Line ColorOrder was also changed to VEGA10.

 For the colormaps INFERNO, MAGMA, PLASMA, and VIRIDIS: interpolation occurs within the Lab colorspace: users who do not wish to bother with Lab interpolation can easily edit the Mfiles and interpolate in RGB.